Transforming Urban Water Initiative

 Project Updates

-A new phase of research is beginning at the Oro Loma Horizontal Levee.
-Funding from the State Water Resources Control Board is supporting a redesign of a portion of the existing site to test more efficient designs and treatment of reverse osmosis concentrate (ROC).
+A new phase of research is underway at the Oro Loma Horizontal Levee!
+Funding from the State Water Resources Control Board recently enabled the reconfiguration of a portion of the existing site to test more efficient designs and treatment of reverse osmosis concentrate (ROC).
 The results of research, led by UC Berkeley and funded by Valley Water, will help optimize future designs (replicability, treatment capacity, and cost-effectiveness) for other projects in the region and beyond.
+Read the cell reconfiguration report here to learn about the new designs and materials being examined.

 Research Findings